 Within seconds we descended to the roof and hurried to Steven.

 "Damn."
-David hugged himself to fight off his queasiness.
+The emcee hugged himself to fight off his queasiness.
 His friend was fucked up.

 We crouched over Steven.
-He was breathing bubbles into his blood.
+Blood bubbled from his mouth.

 A painful grunt was his answer.

 "We can't leave him like this or else he'll drown."
 My paternal grandfather had been a surgeon in WWI.
-I had read his medical books.
-"Steven, can you move your feet?"
+I had read his medical books and asked, "Can you move your feet?"

 "One, two, three."

-The two of us turned Steven onto his back.
+The two of us turned Tandy onto his back.

-"Steven, move your feet," David begged with tears in his eyes.
+"Tandy, move your feet again," Dink begged with tears in his eyes.

 Flashing lights splattered against the walls.
 The FD and PD were here.
-A woman kept scream above.
-It was Steven's wife.
+A woman kept screaming above.
+It was the blonde actress.

 "Do you need anything?"
 Anthony yelled from Tom's roof.